 “Our coaching call today was amazing and inspiring.
 What surprised me most was that prior to our call I (naturally) knew my script word for word and (again, naturally) felt I owned it and wanted to defend my characters and their reasons for being.
 After listening to your insightful feedback and internalizing your poignant questions I instantly abandoned any ‘ego’ ownership of my work in the screenplay in favour of a rewrite that will help to drive the story in a way that more viewers could relate to and be moved by.
 What an eye opener.
 For the rest of the day I was grabbing a notepad and jotting down the ideas driven by your insightful viewpoint.
 I can’t wait for draft three and four of the screenplay and look forward to more coaching input from you.
 I feel like the characters are waiting for me to get back and open Final Draft to help them get their story out.”
 Lance Blackwell, Ucluelet, BC, Canada

 With that in mind, I would like to introduce you to my Film Directing Coaching services via Skype.

 (1) The length and content of each Skype session is unique depending on what your needs are, and I work with you to adapt our coaching sessions to fit your requirements.

 1. Example: If you have a script you are going to direct, you send me the script so I can make preliminary directing notes.
 Then you send me a list of priority questions I can prep.
 We then find a convenient time for both of us to chat on Skype.

-(2) I also create and send you “reference notes” specifically designed for the topics we are discussing.
+(2) If needed, I can create “reference notes” specifically designed for the topics we are discussing.

 (3) My fee for one-on-one film coaching (via Skype) is as follows: